 - You are not required to live in the Honors Residential Learning Community to become a member of the Honors Programs.

 - Students with more than 45 credit hours, whether transfer students or current UNC students, may apply for the Upper Division Honors Program.

 Are you looking for Honors Societies?

 Click below for a link to the Honors Societies currently chartered at the University of Northern Colorado.
 Honors societies are are extra-curricular organizations, often tied in with national organizations, many of which have fees.
 The Honors Program, on the other hand, is a curricular program that is included on your diploma and transcript, and does not include any fees.
 Often times, Honors Societies are chartered as clubs or student-run organizations.
-For a complete list of clubs and organizations, click here.
+Here is a complete list of clubs and organizations at UNC!

 Looking for the Center for Honors, Scholars, and Leadership webpage?
 Or Leadership Studies?